 These muffins freeze well.
 You can store them in an airtight container or plastic freezer bag and stash them in the freezer.
 Then thaw the muffins at room temperature or in the microwave, oven, or toaster oven when you want an easy, nutrient dense breakfast or snack.

-- These banana muffins are easy to make and so delicious.
-They’re gluten free and refined sugar free.
+- These buckwheat muffins are easy to make, chocolaty, and delicious.

 - Muffin tray